Dollar takes a dive, yen up as BOJ dashes stimulus hopes

 The euro climbed as far as $1.3812, pulling further away from Friday's trough of $1.3672.
 Even the Australian dollar broke through tough resistance at $0.9310 to reach $0.9368, a high not seen since November.

-The dollar also slid on a raft of emerging market currencies where investors have been wagering massively on dollar strength that has not materialised, forcing a bailout of long positions.
+The dollar also slid on a raft of emerging market currencies where investors have been wagering massively on dollar strength that has not materialized, forcing a bailout of long positions.

 In contrast, the Japanese currency gained ground on the euro, the Australian dollar and many other currencies as well as investors rushed to cover bearish positions.